SolidPIPe/twitchtips/_posts/2014-04-17-grey-screen.md

 ## Anti-Virus / Security Software

-<br>There's hundreds of anti-virus and security software programs out there so it's practically impossible for me to list every single one with detailed instructions on what to do.
+There's hundreds of anti-virus and security software programs out there so it's practically impossible for me to list every single one with detailed instructions on what to do.
 <br>Simply, you're looking for browser, network or web protection that allows you to configure the level of security the software will attempt to abide by.
 <br>If you can, try to disable any firewall or web protection for a couple of minutes and try loading Twitch, still getting the issue?
 If not then you're perpetrator is somewhere within those security settings, fiddle around and let us know how you fixed it so we can keep others up to date!